AntiPersnlMyne/PalimpsestTxtContrast/README.md

-# Palimpsest Text Contrast
+# GOSP
-An implementation of the Orthoginal Subspace Projection (OSP) target detection method on multi-spectral, historical document imaging.
-A student contribution to the MISHA project.
+An implementation of the Generalized Orthoginal Subspace Projection (GOSP) target detection method.
+A students' contribution to the MISHA project.
+The MISHA (Multispectral Imaging System for Historical Artifacts) project is a system created by College of Imaging Science at RIT and the RIT Museum Studies Program.

 ## Setup